tardate/LittleCodingKata/tools/cheatsheets/README.md

-# #xxx Cheat Sheets for Developers
+# #332 Cheat Sheets for Developers

 The ultimate repository of sheets and quick references meticulously crafted by the open community boost your productivity